kanatohodets/carbonsearch/README.md

 Where it runs
 -------------
-This is an in-memory service running alongside the carbonzipper, consuming from a handful of Kafka topics to populate the index.
+This is an in-memory service intended to run on [CarbonZipper](https://github.com/dgryski/carbonzipper) hosts. consuming from a handful of Kafka topics to populate the index.
 It resolves virtual namespace queries from carbon zipper into lists of real metrics.